So you are in a relationship with an INFP! Here’s how to minimize or altogether avoid disagreements and keep your INFP partner happy.

 14. Share your INFP’s interests so that you can experience them together.

 15. Be willing to explore some alternative approaches to improving your relationship.
-For example, your INFP may suggest to get relationship counseling.
+For example, your INFP may suggest getting relationship counseling.

-16. Don’t insist that they do chores or projects that aren’t urgent.
+16. Don’t force them to do chores or projects that aren’t urgent.